Extensive and Intensive Aspects of Astrophysical Systems and Fine-Tuning: Dimensional Analysis Considerations

 The temperature $T$ is a property of the system.
-For example, the temperature of planets cannot exceed the Rydberg energy (in fact, it must be much lower; see \cite{13}), the temperature of fuel burning stars cannot be smaller than $\sim 1$ keV, otherwise the Coulomb barrier cannot be overcome to allow for nuclear burning, etc. The idea is that temperature of virialized systems sets a lower limit on the escape velocity, and in case that the thermal velocity exceeds the escapse velocity the system quickly disperses and disintegrates.
+For example, the temperature of planets cannot exceed the Rydberg energy (in fact, it must be much lower; see \cite{13}), the temperature of fuel burning stars cannot be smaller than $\sim 1$ keV, otherwise the Coulomb barrier cannot be overcome to allow for nuclear burning, etc. The idea is that temperature of virialized systems sets a lower limit on the escape velocity, and in case that the thermal velocity exceeds the escape velocity the system quickly disperses and disintegrates.
 However, the escape velocity sets the gravitational potential, i.e., the ratio $M/R$.
 If in addition $\rho \sim M/R^{3}$ is known from the microphysics of the system in question, then as argued above, these two constraints can be solved for the {\it characteristic} $M$ and $R$.

-Clearly, this conclusion is not inconsistent with the fact that $\Phi = GM/R$, and so for {\it arbitrarily} chosen $M$ and $R$, the gravitational potential $\Phi$ (and thus escape velocities and gravitational redshift) does depend on $G$.
-In other words, if we cut a piece of size $R_{0}$ from, e.g., a planet, its energy density does not change, but if $R_{0}$ (and consequently $M \sim \rho R_{0}^{3}$) is arbitrarily chosen, then $\Phi \sim G \rho R_{0}^{2}$ does depend on our arbitrary choice of $R_{0}$ as well as on $G$.
+It is perhaps worth mentioning that since $|\Phi|\sim E_{\star}/m_{p}$, then the highest possible temperatures of naturally formed astrophysical systems cannot exceed $10^{13}$K, otherwise $|\Phi|$ reaches unity, the escape velocity is close to the speed of light, and the system quickly disperses.
+For comparison, typical temperatures of the intracluster plasma in galaxy clusters fall in the range $\sim 10^{7}-10^{8}$K, accretion disks around BH's and NS's are usually not hotter than $10^{9}$K, the temperatures in cores of newly formed NS's are typically $10^{11}$K, etc.